Canon SL2 versus Canon T7i

 |Canon T6i (⇒ lft | rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||12||no|

 Both the SL2 and the T7i are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The T7i replaced the earlier Canon T6i, while the SL2 followed on from the Canon SL1.

 So what is the bottom line?
-Is there a clear favorite between the Canon SL2 and the Canon SL2?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon SL2 or the Canon T7i – has the upper hand?
+The listing below highlights the relative strengths of the two models.